arthur-lage/moveit/README.md

 [![NPM](https://img.shields.io/npm/l/react)](https://github.com/arthur-lage/moveit/blob/main/LICENSE)

-# About the project
+# ✉️ About the project

 The move.it project was developed during the fourth edition of the Next Level Week event. ( 2021 Feb 22, 2021 Feb 28 ).

-# How does it work
+# ⚙️ How does it work

-The application will randomly generate a challenge, using the sentences in the [challenges.json](https://github.com/arthur-lage/moveit/blob/main/challenges.json) file.
+The application will ❓randomly❓ generate a challenge, using the sentences in the [challenges.json](https://github.com/arthur-lage/moveit/blob/main/challenges.json) file.
-It was developed with the idea of helping people that spend a lot of time in the computer.
+It was developed with the idea of helping people that spend a lot of time in the computer🖥️.

 After clicking the Start cicle button, the timer will start to decrease.
 As it reaches 0, a sound will be played telling the user there is a new challenge waiting for them.